BOM-98/mental-maths-project-2/README.md

 1. Primary Heading (H1):
 - Font Family: Montserrat
-- Reason: Montserrat is a modern, geometric sans-serif font that is both professional and friendly.
-Its clean lines and rounded edges make it suitable for both target personas, as it conveys a sense of clarity and approachability.
+- Justification: Montserrat is a contemporary, geometric sans-serif typeface that is inviting and professional.
+It is appropriate for both target personas because to its clear lines and softened edges, which give a feeling of clarity and approachability.

 2. Secondary Heading (H2):
 - Font Family: Open Sans
-- Reason: Open Sans is a versatile, humanist sans-serif font with excellent legibility.
-It complements Montserrat well and works great for subheadings, making it easy for users to differentiate between content levels while maintaining a cohesive visual appearance.
+- Justification: Open Sans is a humanist sans-serif font family that is adaptable and has high readability.
+It pairs nicely with Montserrat and performs well for subheadings, making it simple for readers to distinguish between content levels while upholding a uniform visual look.

 3. Tertiary Heading (H3) and Body Text:
 - Font Family: Roboto
-- Reason: Roboto is a highly legible, neo-grotesque sans-serif font that was designed specifically for digital interfaces.
-Its readability and friendly appearance make it an excellent choice for body text and tertiary headings, ensuring that content is easily accessible to both target personas.
+- Justification: Roboto is a highly readable, neo-grotesque sans-serif typeface that was created especially for digital interfaces.
+Its readability and welcoming appeal make it a great option for body text and tertiary headers, ensuring that both target personas can quickly access the material.

 4. Accent Text (quotes, callouts, etc.):
 - Font Family: Lato
-- Reason: Lato is a warm, humanist sans-serif font that adds a touch of elegance and sophistication to accent text.
-It pairs well with the other font families and helps emphasize important information without detracting from the overall visual harmony of the site.
+- Justification: Lato is a warm, humanist sans-serif typeface that gives accent text a dash of class and finesse.
+It blends in nicely with the other font families and aids in underlining crucial information without interfering with the website's overall aesthetic harmony.

 ### Wire Frames
 I created my wireframe using Figma.